orenbenkiki/total-space/README.md

 ## TODO

 * Document how to create a model.
-* Creating a model requires a lot of boiler plate code, which could be automated by macros.
 * Some macros should be converted to procedural derive macros.
-* Generate sequence diagrams.
 * Arrange the code.

 ## License